databrickslabs/tempo/README.md

-# Tempo - Time Series Utilities for Data Teams Using Databricks
+# tempo - Time Series Utilities for Data Teams Using Databricks
-Standard Project Template for Databricks Labs Projects

 ## Project Description
 The purpose of this project is to provide easier ways to perform machine learning experiments, ETL, and ad-hoc analytics on time series within Databricks using Apache Spark.
 This includes data parallel and model parallel use cases encountered across the field.